arkrow/PyMusicLooper/README.md

 ╰──────────────────────────────────────────────────────────────────────────╯
 ```

-Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-loop-points --help`)
+Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`)

-PyMusicLooper will find the best loop point it can detect, and will then, depending on the chosen command:

-(a) play an audio track on repeat using the best discovered loop point;

-(b) export an audio track into intro/loop/outro sections

-(c) export the loop points (in samples) to the terminal directly or to a text file compatible with [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter/), which you can use for audio loops in custom theme creation, game engine audio loops, etc.

-(d) Add the best/chosen loop points as metadata tags to a copy of the input audio file(s)

-**Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not be the best one perceptually,
+**Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not necessarily be the best one perceptually.
-as that is difficult to calculate and score algorithmically

 ## Example Usage